stonepros/stone/doc/rbd/rbd-openstack.rst

 .. _cephx authentication: ../../rados/configuration/auth-config-ref/#enabling-disabling-cephx

-Configure OpenStack to use Ceph
+Configure OpenStack to use Stone
 ===============================

 Configuring Glance
 ------------------

 Glance can use multiple back ends to store images.
-To use Ceph block devices by default, configure Glance like the following.
+To use Stone block devices by default, configure Glance like the following.